-SCADA technicians will find employment in electric power utilities, gas companies, water systems, security systems, manufacturing and in other industrial applications.
+SCADA technicians will find employment in electric power utilities, gas companies, water systems, security systems, and in industrial applications.
 Graduates will install and maintain remote switches and communication devices, or operate computer networks to control remote switches.
-This is the only program of its kind currently in the U.S.

 Note: Students in this program are required to purchase a laptop computer from MTI.
 The laptop will have the necessary software installed and will be serviced free of charge while the student is attending MTI.